 Yes.
 A substantial shareholdings exemption ("SSE") allows trading groups to dispose of trading subsidiaries without a UK tax charge.
-The SSE is narrower and more complex than the participation exemption found in some other countries, though some of the original restrictions have been removed (for disposals made on or after 1 April 2017).
+The SSE is narrower and more complex than the participation exemption found in some other countries, though some of the original restrictions have been removed.

-Capital gains realised on the disposal of assets by non-residents are not generally subject to corporation tax unless the assets were used for the purposes of a trade carried on through a UK PE, as noted in question 6.3 below.
-However, from 6 April 2019 new provisions to be included in Finance Bill 2019 will charge non-UK resident companies corporation tax on their gains from disposals of interest in UK land.
+Capital gains realised on the disposal of assets by non-residents are not generally subject to corporation tax unless the assets were used for the purposes of a trade carried on through a UK PE, as noted in question 6.3 below, though see question 8.1 for an exception relating to UK land.